Aikisha Beckwith, BSc, MA, Registered Psychotherapist (Qualifying) for Adults, Couples, Young Adults, Youth & Children in Guelph & Online

-I work with adults, young adults, youth, and children, and have done so for the past decade (and it’s been the best decade of my life so far).
+I work with adults, couples, young adults, youth, and children, and have done so for the past decade (and it’s been the best decade of my life so far).
 The challenges we work on include depression, anxiety, childhood trauma, coping with life changes, and many more.

-If you or someone you love who could use a friendly ear and a helping hand, you may find (as my clients and I have) that art therapy, play therapy, or family therapy modalities (like dyadic developmental psychotherapy) – or some combination – can help.
+If you or someone you love could use a friendly ear and a helping hand, you may find (as my clients and I have) that art therapy, play therapy, or family therapy modalities (like dyadic developmental psychotherapy) – or some combination – can help.

 As a therapist for clients of all ages, I have training in and enjoy continually learning more about developmental psychology, neuroscience, and psychotherapy in general.
 I am also familiar with talk-modalities like CBT, DBT, EFT, narrative, existential, solution-focused brief therapy, and spiritually-integrated psychotherapy, which also can help clients who are interested.